-Y Combinator partners may no longer participate in the first $500k a company raises, unless it’s 3 weeks past Demo Day, according to a recent announcement.
+Y Combinator partners can no longer participate in the first $500k a company raises, unless it’s 3 weeks past Demo Day, according to a recent announcement.
 The reasoning provided is “other investors could treat investment by YC partners as an accurate sign of how promising [YC partners] thought a startup was.”
 The side-effect was it became “harder for the startups that partners didn’t invest in to raise money.”
 Maintaining good business ethics is also a possible reason for this revised policy.
 This change keeps fundraising fair for everybody.

 Personal investments by YC partners in YC companies creates many potential conflicts-of-interest.
 Startup founders are already obligated to deal with YC partners as investors in a different capacity.
 Many of those founders don’t have any source for professional advice other than Y Combinator.
 Advice from Y Combinator to accept investments from its individual partners just doesn’t sound like fair dealing.